The following guide describes some best practices for working with webhooks.

 id

 .
-You will need persistent storage for this (e.g. you could store all webhooks inside a SQL table, or store all webhook IDs within a key-value store like Redis). - If you have already processed this webhook
+You will need persistent storage for this (e.g. you could store all webhooks inside a SQL table, or store all webhook IDs within a key-value store like Redis).id

-, then bail out of the webhook handler. - Otherwise, handle the webhook and store its
+, then bail out of the webhook handler.id

 for each product you’re tracking every day at noon to ensure you haven’t missed anything.